djeada/Asciiquest/README.md

 ## Features

-* Maze generation using advanced algorithms
+* Procedural Dungeon Generation: Each game is a new challenge with levels generated on-the-fly.
+* Real-Time Gameplay: Keep moving, thinking, and fighting your way out of dangerous situations.
+* AI Enemies: Face off against a variety of enemies each with unique characteristics and behaviours.
+* Environment Interactions: Use your surroundings to your advantage, break walls, shoot arrows, set traps, and cast magic spells.
-* Multiplayer support for cooperative play
+* Multiplayer Support: Enjoy cooperative gameplay over LAN or Internet.
-* Multithreaded design for faster gameplay
-* Pathfinding and AI algorithms for intelligent enemy behavior
-* Multilevel gameplay with progressively challenging enemies
+* Hidden Story: Uncover a secret narrative as you progress through the levels, adding another layer of depth to your quest.

 ## System requirements

-To play Mysterious Dungeon, you will need to have C++14 and Ncursed installed, as well as CMake 3.9 or higher.
+To play Mysterious Dungeon, you need:

+* C++14 compiler
+* NCurses library
+* CMake 3.9 or higher
+* Knowledge of networking for multiplayer (LAN / Internet)

 ## Building and running the game